sfvolz/blog/_posts/2024-02-02-Monga-NestedPrecaritiesofCreativeLAbour.md

 ---
 layout: post
-title: An interpretation of "The Nested Precarities of Creative Labour"
+title: "An interpretation of The Nested Precarities of Creative Labour"
 excerpt: An interpretation of an article that talks about the uncertainties of creative labor on social media
 author: khushi-monga
 pullquote: